score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-SUPPLY_CHAIN_CONTEXT.md

   - without access to cached data
     - **Answer**: The library and test suite build require no cached data.
 CMake configuration runs from scratch, generating all artifacts deterministically as shown in ubuntu.yml workflow clean builds.
 - update logs for mirrored projects
   - **Answer**: Updates of nlohmann/json are documented in release notes (see JLS-13).
-The update process of eclipse-score/inc_nlohmann_json is detailed in TSF/README.md "Update Concept" section.
+The update process of eclipse-score/inc_nlohmann_json is detailed in the "Update Concept" section of TSF/README.md.
 - mirrors reject history rewrites
   - **Answer**: Protected by GitHub branch protection rules.
 Force pushes are disabled on main branch.
 All changes require PR reviews.
 This prevents history rewrites (see JLS-66).
 - mirroring is configured via infrastructure under direct control